ZluskeN/ZSN_waverespawn_example.Stratis/Readme.md

-This is a wave respawn script that allows respawn but only when a certain number of players have been killed.
+This is a wave respawn script that allows players to respawn in wave of predefines sizes.
 It runs on top of the vanilla respawn system.

 What you need to do: